crunchysteve/YAPMC/README.md

 # YAPMC: Yet Another Panel Meter Clock
-Using panel meters driven by an Arduino or compatible to tell time without an RTC.
+Using panel meters, driven by an Arduino or compatible, to tell time without an RTC, using SO-45, Class 2.5, panel meters easily found on "teh bays."
 ![s-l1600](s-l1600.jpg)

 ## Basics